cybercomgroup/fintech-hack/README.md

 ![Mist started on Ropsten](https://github.com/cybercomgroup/fintech-hack/raw/master/pics/ropsten_mist.png "Mist started on Ropsten")

-Get free test Ether from here by copy-pasting in your wallet address: http://faucet.ropsten.be:3001/
+Get free test Ether from here by copy-pasting in your wallet address (I suggest getting 6, by doing it twice to have enough for token contract creation): http://faucet.ropsten.be:3001/

 Now we can also deploy your new Fintech token to the testnet for public testing and use.